Tada Never Falls in Love: Characters

-The Class President of Mitsuyoshi's class.
-She is also a member of the Photography Club although she is mostly a stand-in and the club is still open.
-She seems close to Hajime as she addresses him casually although the two bicker frequently.
-She is a diligent girl but is secretly the gravure idol Hina, whom Hajime deeply admires, a fact he is oblivious to.
+Hinako is Class President of Mitsuyoshi's class.
+She is also a member of the Photography Club, but mostly a stand-in one as the club is still open.
+Hinako seems close to Hajime as she addresses him casually although they argue frequently.
+She is a diligent girl but secretly the gravure idol Hina, whom Hajime admires, a fact he is oblivious to.
 Her identity as Hina is known only to Alec and Teresa, while Charles also seems to be suspiciously thinking the same as well.